Cataline: A man with unique traits

 Cataline was known to wear the same type of clothing year round: a boiled white shirt, heavy woolen pants, riding boots and no socks.
 When he had business to conduct, he added a collar, tie and a French hat to his apparel.

 One of the most famous stories is that he used to rub liquor into his hair.
 He would drink his cognac or whisky, leaving a small amount to pour into his hand, and rub it into his hair; saying "A liddle insida, a liddle outsida.
 Bon!
 She maka da hair grow!"

 On every trip he brought along a chair made of birch and rawhide where he would sit as he negotiated his business, while everyone else sat on the ground.
-Though it has been said he was illiterate, he had an excellent memory and kept his business records in his head without ever making a single note.
-He could sign his name with a flourish, so one must wonder if he actually was illiterate, or perhaps just keeping his business to himself.
+Though it has been said he was illiterate, he had been know to memorize and keep his business records in his head without ever making a single note.
+He could sign his name with a flourish, leading to speculation if he actually was illiterate.